 Let’s begin with the most basic step, which is setting up an Ad account.
 Linkedin allows you to create an Ad account that is separate from your personal profile or company’s Linkedin page.
 The idea is to organise your campaigns easily without affecting anything that you post on your profile or company page.

 To create an Ad account, click on Advertise.
-You will find it on the top right corner of your personal profile.
+You will find it in the top right corner of your personal profile.

 Setting the right objective